 |Johns Hopkins ACT scores (average composite)||34 out of 36

 |Johns Hopkins GPA (average of admitted students)||3.9 out of 4.0

 |Johns Hopkins acceptance Rate||7% for the class of 2024|

 So as you can see, it’s not easy to get into Johns Hopkins, but it’s certainly not impossible!

 More About Johns Hopkins SAT Scores

-This is a great overview of Johns Hopkins’ standardized test score requirements, but if you plan to take and submit SAT scores, here are a few things to keep in mind:
+This is a great overview of Johns Hopkins’ standardized test score requirements, including changes in light of Covid-19, but if you plan to take and submit SAT scores, here are a few things to keep in mind:

 - You are required to submit SAT or ACT scores, but of course can submit both if you’d like.

 - Standardized test scores are self-reported to Johns Hopkins, and are only officially submitted once you’ve been accepted and chosen to attend.
 This means you can take the SAT as many times as necessary to get a competitive score.